Darshanjain957/Vinebot_noetic_packages/README.md

 Figure 6 Emergenct stop remote controller , 1- Red Button (to stop the movement), To release the brake twist the red  button (1) and press the green button(2).
 </p>

+# PS4
+The vinebot can be controlled using a ps4 joystick
 # launch instructions

 to launch vinebot with rtabmap in the mapping node with ekf filter based fused localization